bymatej/windows-server-vagrant/README.md

 ## Installation of dummy drivers
 Connect to your VM via RDP.

+**Note: ** Connect to the remote PC over RDP and **check the audio option to play the sound on the remote machine**!
+If you don't have proper soundcard, you can install a dummy.
-**IMPORTANT** -> Connect to the remote PC over RDP and **check the audio option to play the sound on the remote machine**!
-This is very important, as the below installation of the dummy driver won't work.
-Do this on all RDP cliets you use.
-If the dummy driver does not work, your PC will complain about not having a sound driver and sound card, and your some of your sofware depending on the sound card will not start!
+Below is the location of installation for the dummy driver.
+If you need sound, then do this on all RDP cliets you use.
+Without the soundcard (dummy, or real one), your PC will complain about not having a sound driver and sound card, and your some of your sofware may not run.

 Installation files are in `C:\Users\vagrant\Desktop\vbcable.zip`.